dgoppenheimer/mk-test4/docs/user-guide/building-this-site.md

 ### Test Deploy on GitHub

-Run the git stuff and push to GitHub.
+- Run the git stuff and push to GitHub.

 !!! success

     Great.
 It works.
 I'll keep customizing the landing page and start setting up site navigation.
 It appears the previous failure to deploy had something to do with how I set up the landing page.

-In `material/overrides/main-styles.html` change the color for `linear-gradient(to bottom, var(--md-primary-fg-color), #2a978d 99%, #fff 99%)` to `#BB8FCE`.
+- In `material/overrides/main-styles.html` change the `#2a978d` color in `linear-gradient(to bottom, var(--md-primary-fg-color), #2a978d 99%, #fff 99%)` to `#BB8FCE`.
 This better matches the colors in the image better than the original teal.
+The code should look like this:

 ```css
 .tx-container {